ddasilva/scheme-droid/README.md

 **Eclipse and ADT users** only need to execute ``make jscheme`` once, and then may use the integrated compilation and deployment tools in their IDE.

-# Running Tests

-To run the tests, execute the following command.
-You must have an emulator running or a physical device connected.

-    $ make test

 # License

 Scheme Droid is, and always will be, free software.
 The code of Scheme Droid is licensed under the [GNU GPL v2](http://www.gnu.org/licenses/gpl-2.0.html) (see ``LICENSE``), and the bundled code of JScheme is licensed under the [zlib/libpng open source license](http://www.libpng.org/pub/png/src/libpng-LICENSE.txt) (see ``LICENSE.jscheme``).